 SSE Art Initiative now proudly presents Viking Eggeling (1880-1925) - the most famous avant-garde Swede in the international DADA movement.

-In Symphonie diagonale he did things with very simple animation techniques and shapes, cut out in aluminium foil, which no one had done before him.
+In Symphonie diagonale they did things with very simple animation techniques and shapes, cut out in aluminium foil, which no one had done before.
 After the horrors of the World War I, the young artists felt a Global Challenge to go beyond old corrupt management logics.
 A better and more beautiful world could be organized from scratch.
-DADA meant skipping traditions and “just do it”, much in an entrepreneurial direct action mood of soft anarchism.
+DADA meant skipping traditions and “just do it”, much in the entrepreneurial direct action mood of soft anarchism.

 Moderna Museet has graciously granted permission to SSE Art Initiative to show classics from its art film collection of which Symphonie diagonale is the third installment.